vmware/terraform-provider-avi/website/docs/d/avi_networkprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `connection_mirror` - When enabled, avi mirrors all tcp fastpath connections to standby.
 Applicable only in legacy ha mode.
 Field introduced in 18.1.3,18.2.1.
-Allowed in essentials(allowed values- false) edition, enterprise edition.
+Allowed in enterprise edition with any value, essentials edition(allowed values- false), basic, enterprise with cloud services edition.
-* `description` - User defined description for the object.
+* `description` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `name` - The name of the network profile.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `profile` - Dict settings for networkprofile.
+* `profile` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Uuid of the network profile.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.